-Site Visit Dates: Name of Reviewer: Review Area: Student Success Sub-Area: Student Participation and Completion Description of Criteria: Consortia must show an in indicators including comp postsecondary education, the postsecondary program drop-out reduction and sat nprovement trend in all Title II Tech-Prep quality letion of the secondary program, matriculation to hours of articulated credit awarded, completion of n, and job placement.
-Additional indicators such as tisfaction data should be also considered.
-Resources: State data including: Texas Education Coordinating Board data; Texas Wo survey instrument data n Agency PEIMS data; Texas Higher Education rkforce Commission data (SOICC data); and local Consortium Quality Reviewer Summary Measure: Students are successful in secondary Tech-Prep programs.
-Meets Standard Does Not Meet Standard Core Standard: Student data indicates an increase in the number of Tech-Prep program participants and completers at the secondary level.
-Comments: Sub-Area: Students indicate satisfaction in the Tech-Prep programs offered at their schools.
+Site Visit D ates: Name of Reviewer: Sub-Area: Student Participation and Completion Review Are a: Student Success Description indicators including com postsecondary education the postsecondary progra improvement trend in all Title II Tech-Prep quality pletion of the secondary program, matriculation to , hours of articulated credit awarded, completion of am, and job placement.
+Additional indicators such as atisfaction data should be also considered.
+Resources: ion Agency PEIMS data; Texas Higher Education orkforce Commission data (SOICC data); and local Consortium Quality Reviewer Summary Measure: Students are successful in secondary Tech-Prep programs.
+Meets Standard Does Not Meet Standard Comments: Core Standard: Student data indicates an increase in the number of Tech-Prep program participants and completers at the secondary level.
+Sub-Area: Students indicate satisfaction in the Tech-Prep programs offered at their schools.
 Exceeds Standard Comments: Sub-Area: Data indicates an increase in the number of students participating in work-based educational activities.
 Exceeds Standard Comments: Sub-Area: Data indicates an increase in the use of contextual teaching methodologies.
 Exceeds Standard Comments: Sources: Document review.
 Measure: Students are successful in postsecondary Tech- Prep activities.
 Meets Standard Does Not Meet Standard Core Standard: Data indicates an increase in the number of students transitioning to postsecondary programs and receipt of articulated credit.
 Comments: Sub Area: Data indicates student completion of postsecondary programs, and placement in appropriate jobs.
 Exceeds Standard Comments: Sources: Document review.

-Site Visit D Dates: Name of Reviewer: Review Are ea: Evaluation Sub-Area: Benchmarks and Enrollment Data Description of Criteria: The consortium has es that can be clearly cor consortium can provid stablished benchmarks and quality standards nmunicated to consortium members.
+Site Visit D Dates: Name of Reviewer: Review Are ea: Evaluation Sub-Area: Benchmarks and Enrollment Data Description that can be clearly cor stablished benchmarks and quality standards nmunicated to consortium members.
 The le local program enrollment data.
-Resources: Consortium long-range plan that goals, documentation of local dat and local survey data. includes evaluation criteria for state and local a collection such as Scantron reporting forms Consortium n Quality Reviewer Summary Measure: Core Standard: Consortium has clearly defined benchmarks and evaluation criteria.
+Resources: • • • includes evaluation criteria for state and local a collection such as Scantron reporting forms Consortium n Quality Reviewer Summary Measure: Core Standard: Consortium has clearly defined benchmarks and evaluation criteria.
 Consortium long-range plan has clearly defined and established quantitative evaluation criteria for each state and local goal and/or objective.
 There may be additional unique criteria depending on the consortium's local goals and objectives.
 Meets Standard Does Not Meet Standard Comments: Sources: Document review.
 Measure: Core Consortium maintains records on approved programs and activity participation.
 Meets Standard Does Not Meet Standard Comments: Standard: The consortium has current data on all approved AAS Tech-Prep programs offered by secondary school/school district and college participating.
 Sources: Document review.

-Tech-Prep Consortium Evaluation for : Site Visit D Dates: Name of Reviewer: Review Are ea: Evaluation Sub-Area: Student Follow-up Description of Criteria: The consortium has a m Tech-Prep students in b ethod for the identification and follow-up of oth secondary and postsecondary programs.
-Resources: TEA PEIMS data, THECB colleg awarding articulated credit, colleg students. ge data, Scantron data, college procedures for ge procedures for identifying Tech-Prep Consortium n Quality Reviewer Summary Measure: Core Standard: Consortium members can identify secondary Tech-Prep students.
+Tech-Prep Consortium Evaluation for : Site Visit D Dates: Name of Reviewer: Review Are ea: Evaluation Sub-Area: Student Follow-up Description ethod for the identification and follow-up of oth secondary and postsecondary programs.
+Resources: ge data, Scantron data, college procedures for ge procedures for identifying Tech-Prep Consortium n Quality Reviewer Summary Measure: Core Standard: Consortium members can identify secondary Tech-Prep students.
 Consortium member secondary schools have a method to identify a student who is participating in or has completed the high school portion of the Tech-Prep program.
 Strong Evidence of Progress Some Progress No Evidence of Progress Comments: Sources: Document review; secondary interview.
 Measure: Consortium members can identify postsecondary Tech-Prep students.
 Strong Evidence of Progress Core Standard: Consortium member colleges have a method to identify a student who is matriculating from a secondary Tech-Prep program and to record the award of college credit for classes taken in high school, where applicable.
-Some Progress No Evidence of Progress Comments: Sub-Area: There is evidence of an increasing number of students who matriculate to postsecondary programs, receive articulated college credit, and enter and complete Tech-Prep programs.
+Some Progress No Evidence of Progress Comments: There is evidence of an increasing number of students who matriculate to postsecondary programs, receive articulated college credit, and enter and complete Tech-Prep programs.
 Strong Evidence of Progress Some Progress No Evidence of Progress Comments: Sources: Document review; postsecondary interview.